Updated - 04/14/2017 Originally Posted - 07/29/2014

 - Scroll down a bit, find the “Review and Rate” section.
 Tap that 5th star at the far right.
 Make sure you hit that 5th star, this will be the default rating that will be copied over in the URL you share with your clients and customers.

 - Excellent, now you’re at the leave a review screen.
+Don’t be concerned that is asks you to log in.
+That’s what we need.
 Scroll up to the address bar

-- Press and hold in the address bar until the option appears to copy the URL.
+- Press and hold in the address bar until the “Select All” option appears.
+Click it.
+Then, hit “Copy” to copy the URL

 NOTE – Google has changed the way their local business listings function – and the name of the service – many times over the years.
 Depending on where in the world your business is located, when you created your Google My Business listing, or even when you’re reading this article – this process may not work for your Google My Business listing.
 If you cannot get this method to work for your Google My Business listing, I am happy to do it for you – fill out this form to get started.
 I’m always testing to improve this method – sign up for our Newsletter to be notified of any updates.